A Look at Each Vaccine: Smallpox Vaccine

 How do you catch smallpox?

 Smallpox is spread from one person to another by large droplets from the mouth and throat of people who have the disease.
-Smallpox virus is spread by coughing, sneezing or talking.
+This means it is spread by coughing, sneezing or talking.
 Contact with an infected person must be fairly close (within about 6 feet) in order for spread to occur.

 Smallpox is different from chickenpox in how it is spread.
 Whereas chickenpox virus (varicella) can be spread before the rash occurs, smallpox is only spread after the rash has occurred.
 The virus that is spread from one person to another is contained in the blisters that are located in the mouth and throat.

-Usually it takes about 12 days from the time one is exposed to the virus to the beginning of symptoms.
+Usually it takes about 12 days from the time one is exposed to the virus for symptoms to begin.

 What is the smallpox vaccine and how is it made?